This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Racking and Bottling Your Dandelion Wine

 After about 4 weeks, rack it down into another jug.
 Notice the sediment in the bottom of the jug on the right.
-You want to rack it without disturbing this sediment.
+You want to siphon it without disturbing this sediment.

-Over time you rack it again and again….and each time you are left with clearer wine, because you leave the sediment on the bottom of the previous jug.
+Over time you rack it again and again….and each time you are left with clearer wine.
+This is because you leave the sediment on the bottom of the previous jug.

 The longer it stays in the jugs between being racked down again, the better.
 Wait till it stops working to bottle it.
 Use a hydrometer to determine specific gravity.